olmallet81/URT/README.md

    }
 }
 ```
 The benchmark is run on small sample sizes from 100 to 500 (10000 iterations) and large sample sizes from 1000 to 5000 (1000 iterations) for double and single precision types.
-We choose to compare the linear algebra libraries performances on a time consuming unit root test such as ADF with constant and lag length optimization by AIC criterion minimization.
+We choose to compare the linear algebra libraries performances on a time consuming unit root test such as ADF with constant term and lag length optimization by AIC criterion minimization.

-NB: The URT libraries have been built single-threaded meaning that the research for the optimal lag in the ADF test will be done using one thread only.
+NB: The URT libraries have been built single-threaded for the purpose of this benchmark meaning that the research for the optimal number of lags in the ADF test has been done using one thread only.
 The machine on which this benchmark has been run is equipped with a processor Intel Core i5-3210M @ 2.50GHz and 6GB of RAM.
 The Intel Turbo Boost has been turned off to keep the processor running at a constant frequency through the different simulations.

 The following graphs show the results obtained.